Scakah/PCs/enclave/horatio_ambitiousus.md

 ## Perks

-- Stack the Deck: The contraption may also have been prepared in advance
+- Let the games begin: The contraption may also have been prepared before the mission

 ## Appearance